 See your school counselor early in the spring semester to discuss how Dual Enrollment courses would affect your high school course schedule.

-General Requirements for Dual Enrollment at APSU, NSCC and TSU
+General Requirements for Dual Enrollment at APSU and NSCC

 Please refer to each college website for the most up-to-date admission requirements.
-Due to Covid 19 some of the requirements listed below may have changed.